 Tanya Stephan is a director of prime time observational documentaries for the BBC, Channel 4 and ITV.
-Her films have been nominated for awards including Grierson and Royal Television Society Awards.
-Her latest film for BBC2 "Life and Death the Pentecostal Way" was made for the Black and British Season and was voted Best TV Programme runner up at the Sandford St Martin Trust Religion & Ethics Broadcasting Awards 2017.
+Her films have been nominated for numerous awards including Grierson, Royal Television Society and RTS Education Awards.

 The critics on previous films:

 An exceptional and profoundly moving documentary... momentous and fascinating both medically and ethically.
 It will knock you sideways ***** Time Out ("Donor Mum" BBC One)

 Immensely valuable - The Observer ("Muslim School", C4)

 It's reassuring to have someone like Stephan behind the camera (Women in Film)

 Rarely has television depicted mental illness so unflinchingly - The Times ("Inside My Head", C4)